katyjmt/social-network-API/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT_License-purple)

 ## Description
-A social network API, allowing for the management of user accounts, as well as their thoughts and reactions to other users' thoughts.
+A social network API, allowing for the management of user accounts, as well as users' thoughts and reactions to other users' thoughts.

 ## License
 All assets and code are under MIT License unless specified otherwise.